 Whilst most businesses do plan ahead, it’s Christmas and we are all busy – it’s human nature for things to slip through the cracks.
 Our Senior Leadership team and I started thinking about innovative ways we could help our clients and the broader business community navigate this challenging issue.

-The solution was to leverage Energy Action’s revolutionary reverse-auction platform, the Australian Energy Exchange (AEX) that allows retailers to bid for our clients’ energy contracts.
+The solution was to leverage Energy Action’s revolutionary reverse-auction platform, that allows retailers to bid for our clients’ energy contracts.
 We are launching an ‘Auction Blitz’ for energy that’s inspired by the online retail flash sales like ‘Click Frenzy’.
-Registrations have just opened and we are encouraging businesses to jump on and register their details to participate.
+We are encouraging businesses to jump on and register their details to participate.

-We have the marketplace, underpinned by cutting-edge technology, and will be inviting retailers to put forward their best offers for our clients’ energy contracts.
+We have the energy marketplace, underpinned by cutting-edge technology to make it cheaper for business energy users, and will be inviting retailers to put forward their best prices for our clients’ energy contracts.
 We already know that the AEX delivers an average saving of 6.8% from the first to last bid.
 We anticipate the large volumes that the Auction Blitz will bring, should compel retailers to pay attention to the highly active marketplace we are creating and take action to compete for our client’s business.
 We expect this to translate into offers for participating clients that better align with their individual circumstances and harness competitive tension to deliver sharper rates.

 So how does the ‘Auction Blitz’ work?

 Rather than a single aggregated energy purchase (sometimes referred to as a Group Buy), Energy Action will run a series of individual auctions for each registered client.
 Retailers will know it’s coming and be ready to bid for your business and are able to build their bids ahead of the action.
 All you need to do is be ready to accept an offer once the auction closes.